auremoser/fellowship/log/daily_log.md

 TODO

-* run chambua for 2007-2008
 * ~~HIV@30 add tooltips; figure out zoom, figure out how to mouse-ver render larger to explore vocabularies~~
-* HIV@30 Write summary for Dorothy
 * ~~Vital Signs make fixes; Itemize fixes and respond to email about it~~
-* Vital Signs answer email about the new viz
+* ~~Vital Signs answer email about the new viz~~
-* V3 Look at sebastian's wires, figure out initial prototype for the "reconfigurable charts"; figure out translation; re-check priorities from Lisa's viz
+* ~~V3 Look at sebastian's wires~~, figure out initial prototype for the "reconfigurable charts"; figure out translation; re-check priorities from Lisa's viz

 AFTER